IndividualsHealing Begins With Understanding

 HOW WE HELP

-CTPM provides counsel, advocacy and practical support to survivors of abuse in order to help them bridge the gap from crisis to peace.
+CTPM provides crisis counseling, advocacy, support groups, and practical support to survivors of abuse in order to help them bridge the gap from crisis to peace.

 WHAT DOES SCRIPTURE SAY ABOUT ABUSE?